samuelnee/feather-packages/Bootstrap/README.md

 ```

 ###Icons
-Place all svg files that you want to use as icon via an icon font in `assets/src/project/icons`.
+Place all svg files that you want to use as icons via an icon font in `assets/src/project/icons`.
 The icon font will be created the first time grunt is run.
-If you add new svg files you will have to run the task manually (`grunt webfont`) or rerun default grunt task.
+If you add new svg files you will have to run the task manually (`grunt webfont`) or run default grunt task again.
 Two css classes will be generated for each icon.
 If the name of the svg file is logo.svg, the names of the css classes will be:
 - `icon-logo` - icon is displayed before Company name
 `<span class="icon-logo">Company name</span>`